cusyio/Python4DataScience/docs/productive/git/tag.rst

         To git@github.com:python/cpython.git
          * [new tag]         v3.9.16 -> v3.9.16

-    To push multiple tags at once, pass the :samp:`--tags` option to the :samp:`git push` command.
-Others get the tags on :samp:`git clone` or :samp:`git pull` of the repo.
+    To send tags to the server, you can use the :samp:`--tags` option for the :samp:`git push` command.
+Others receive the tags with :samp:`git clone`, :samp:`git pull` or :samp:`git fetch` of the repo.

     With ``git push --follow-tags`` you can also share the corresponding annotated tags with a commit.